SummaryRead the full fact sheet

 - Avoid cordial, soft drink or juice.
 These are usually high in carbohydrates and low in sodium.

-- Avoid caffeine, which can be a diuretic (which means it makes you pass more urine, and so lose more fluid).
+- Avoid caffeine, which can be a diuretic (which means it makes you pass more urine, and therefore lose more fluid).